soheilsadeghi90/MIMC/README.md

 ## Files

-Notebook.ipynb: this is the notebook that you use for testing the algorithm.
+**Notebook.ipynb**: this is the notebook that you use for testing the algorithm.
 It's quite self-explanatory.

-Accel_42.txt: a sample input file containing a bridge respose at 5,000 DOFs in 5,000 time samples (5K x 5K matrix).
+**Accel_42.txt**: a sample input file containing a bridge respose at 5,000 DOFs in 5,000 time samples (5K x 5K matrix).
 Feel free to replace it with your files.

-utilities: contains utility functions needed to run the notebook.
+**utilities.pyc**: contains utility functions needed to run the notebook.
 Algorithms are implemented here.
 You may find the implementation details from the papers below.

 ## References